JaneliaSciComp/hortacloud-website/content/docs/user_manual/reference.md

 linkTitle: "Reference"
 weight: 4
 description: >
-  HortaCloud reference
+    Horta reference
 ---

 ## Import/export file formats

 ### SWC

 The swc file format is a standard format for recording neuron skeletons.
 Unfortunately, while the basic format is widely used, there is no single standard for defining the format, and as a result, there are differences in implementation among various swc writers and readers.
-Doubly unfortunately, the best reference for the format recently disappeared from the web.
-Here is a summary.
+The basic spec can be seen [here](http://www.neuronland.org/NLMorphologyConverter/MorphologyFormats/SWC/Spec.html).

+In summary, an SWC file:

-- text file
+- is a text file
-- a number of header lines, each beginning with a '#' character
+- contains a number of header lines, each beginning with a '#' character
-- a list of points, one per line, with parents preceding children
+- followed by a list of points, one per line, with parents preceding children

 Each line consists of seven numbers separated by whitespace in the following order: `id type x y z radius parent`, with: